Blog

 Replace Trichloroethylene (TCE) with Aqueous Cleaning for a Safe and Clean Solution

 Trichloroethylene (TCE) is a non-flammable liquid clorinated hydrocarbon used as an industrial solvent for its degreasing properties.
 It’s commonly used in dry cleaning as well.
 Surprisingly enough, given what we now know, it was used topically on humans as a disinfectant and anesthetic and even incorporated into coffee as a spice.
 The FDA banned these uses in 1977 after the toxicity to humans and wildlife of TCE was determined.
-Businesses quite commonly continued to use trichloroethylene as a solvent, though.
-For this reason it’s found in in the environment in indoor and outdoor air and drinking and surface water.
+Businesses quite commonly continued to use trichloroethylene as a solvent, however, and it’s now found in the environment in indoor and outdoor air and drinking and surface water.

 In May of 2013, the Journal of the National Cancer Institute published a study showing possible links between trichloroethylene and liver cancer and called for more research.
 Previous studies have shown a link between TCE and cancers of the kidney, cervix, liver and biliary passages as well as other types of cancer including non-Hodgkin lymphoma.
 Unfortunately, buried waste from industrial uses has leaked into the ground water, placing the general population at risk for higher exposure to TCE.
 It’s found at Superfund sites throughout the country.